Concrete Lifting & Levelling

 What is Polyurethane Concrete Lifting?

-Concrete lifting and levelling is the cost effective, eco-friendly alternative to busting out concrete.
-You can lift your existing concrete slab for up to 85% less than removal and replacement.
-Concrete lifting or raising can usually be done for less than half the cost of pouring new concrete.
+Concrete lifting and levelling is the cost-effective, eco-friendly alternative to busting out concrete.
+Concrete lifting, concrete raising, slab jacking or concrete leveling can usually be done for less than half the cost of pouring new concrete.
 However, the savings may be even greater, since when concrete raising, the costs of demolition, removal, and landscaping are eliminated.

 Polyurethane concrete lifting (our personal favourite) achieves the same results as traditional mudjacking, but with a lightweight material that requires smaller and fewer injection holes and generally a longer lasting result.
 Also known as foam jacking/poly lifting/foam lifting, polyurethane concrete raising is the latest and greatest concrete repair method available.